Typed compositional quantum computation with lenses: Concrete examples

 As we explained above, our approach cleanly separates computation on lenses from linear algebra parts.
 Namely, in the above proof we have three logical levels: \coqin{focus_dpbasis} and \coqin{dpmerge_dpbasis} let one get in and out of a \coqin{focus} application; \coqin{simpl_extract} and \coqin{simpl_merge} are doing lens computations; and finally \coqin{cnotE} uses a property of the specific gate.

 The proof of \coqin{shor_code_id} is more involved as the Hadamard gates introduce superpositions.
-The code can be found in the file \coqin{qexamples_shor.v} of the accompanying development, and is about 30 lines long.
-We will just explain here the main steps of the proof.
+It is about 30 lines long.
+We show here the first half of the proof in Figure~\ref{fig:shorid}.
 The basic idea is to pair the encoders and decoders, and to turn them into Toffoli gates, which happen to be identities when the extra inputs are zeros.
 The first goal is to prove that

-If we expand the compositions on both sides, we see that they both start by applying \coqin{focus [lens 0;3;6] sign_flip_enc} to the input.
-We can use \coqin{focus_dpasis} and \coqin{simpl_extract} to progress, but due to the Hadamard gates in \coqin{sign_flip_enc}, the state of the corresponding 3 qubits becomes non-trivial.
-However, we can use \coqin{decompose_scaler} to see this state as a sum of unknown computational basis vectors, and progress using linear algebra lemmas, to reach the bit-flip part of the circuit.
-Once we do that, the remainder of the proof consists in using \coqin{focusC} to reorder the bit-flip encoders and decoders, so that the corresponding ones are sequentially paired.
+If we expand the compositions on both sides, we see that they both start by applying \coqin{focus [lens 0;3;6] sign_flip_enc} to the input (lines 4, 6 and 7).
+We can use \coqin{focus_dpasis} to progress, but due to the Hadamard gates in \coqin{sign_flip_enc}, the state of the corresponding 3 qubits becomes non-trivial.
+However, we can use \coqin{decompose_scaler} on line 14 to see this state as a sum of unknown computational basis vectors, and progress using linear algebra lemmas to obtain an equality of sums.
+The lemma \coqin{eq_bigr}, from the \coqin{bigop} module of \mathcomp, allows us to get under the sum, then linear algebra lemmas and \coqin{dpmerge_dpbasis} let us reach the goal at line 19.
+By using congruence, we can get rid of the unknown \coqin{sfe t} factor, and the enclosing common context.
+The \coqin{case} tactic at line 25 decomposes the 3-bit vector \coqin{t} into 3 separate bits \coqin{a, b, c}, which appear in the simplified goal at line 27.
+We have now reached the bit-flip part of the circuit.
+The remainder of the proof consists in using \coqin{focusC} to reorder the bit-flip encoders and decoders, so that the corresponding ones are sequentially paired.
 We can then use \coqin{focus_comp} to produce applications of \coqin{bit_flip_dec} $\vcomp$ \coqin{bit_flip_enc}, which can be converted to Toffoli gates by \coqin{bit_flip_toffoli}.
 Then we observe that in the input the ancillaries are all zeros, so that the result of each gate is the identity, which concludes the first part of the proof.
 Then we can proceed similarly to prove that the remaining composition of the sign-flip encoder and decoder is the identity, which concludes the proof.

 Another interesting example is the Greenberger-Horne-Zeilinger (GHZ) state preparation.
 It is a generalization of the Bell state, resulting in a superposition of ${\ket 0}^{\otimes n}$ and ${\ket 1}^{\otimes n}$, which denote states composed of $n$ zeroes and ones, respectively.
 As a circuit, it can be expressed by the composition of one Hadamard gate followed by $n$ CNOT gates, each one translated by 1 qubit, starting from the state ${\ket 0}^{\otimes n}$.
 The 5-qubit case is shown in Figure~\ref{fig:ghzcircuit}.